marciosaraiva/carrefour-classifier/README.md

 **I) all_products.csv**

-_Columns in the file:Product Title, Link to Product, Processed Title Text, Category._
+_Columns in the file:  Product Title, Link to Product, Processed Title Text, Category._

 • **The code used to build, train and evaluate your model.**